The Game Theory of Fake News

-\textbf{The fake news game:} We develop a theory of the production and consumption of misinformation using a game-theoretic approach.
-We consider an asymmetric, asynchronous, infinitely repeated coordination game, which we dub the ``fake news game'', in which a news transmitter (i.e.~a news outlet or a platform promoting news stories) chooses whether to transmit pieces of true or false information (i.e. news stories) while a receiver (i.e.~news consumer) chooses whether or not to engage with each piece of transmitted news (Figure 1).
+We then complement these theoretical results by collecting new empirical data.
+First, we measured the expressed preferences for engaging with accurate versus inaccurate information among 511 subjects sampled from the general population, as well as 119 Twitter users who had shared links to fake new sites.
+Both groups express a strong preference for sharing and engaging with accurate news stories.
+However, in a second empirical study integrating $20,000$ accuracy ratings for $1,000$ news stories published across 40 outlets with Facebook engagement ratings for each story from Crowdtangle \cite{CrowTan}, we also find that -- in spite of the preference for accuracy demonstrated in the first studies -- misinformation sites tend to generate higher engagement with less accurate stories, while mainstream sites generate the opposite pattern.
+Taken together, our results call in to question the idea that patterns of engagement with misinformation reflect the preferences of news consumers.
+To properly account for the spread of misinformation, we must account for the strategies of those who \emph{produce} the news, rather than just the preferences of readers. \\ \\ \textbf{The misinformation game.} We develop a theory of the production and consumption of misinformation using a game-theoretic approach.
+We consider an asymmetric, asynchronous, infinitely repeated coordination game, which we dub the ``misinformation game'', in which a news transmitter (i.e.~a news outlet or a platform promoting news stories) chooses whether to transmit pieces of true or false information (i.e. news stories) while a receiver (i.e.~news consumer) chooses whether or not to engage with each piece of transmitted news (Figure 1).

-Receivers derive a utility benefit $B$ from engaging with true news stories, and they suffer a utility loss $C$ from engaging with false stories (Figure 1); they derive no utility payoff if they do not engage.
-This payoff structure reflects the preferences of news readers who prefer accurate information and seek to avoid falsehoods; in the SI (Section 2.2 and Section 3.6), we provide results for receivers who prefer falsehood or avoid accurate information.
+Receivers derive a utility $\pi_t$ from engaging with true news stories, and utility $\pi_f$ from engaging with false stories (Figure 1); they derive no utility if they do not engage.
+A payoff structure $\pi_t>0$ and $\pi_f<0$ reflects the preferences of readers who prefer accurate information and seek to avoid misinformation; a payoff structure $\pi_t<0$ and $\pi_f>0$ reflects receivers who prefer misinformation and avoid accurate information.
+In the SI (Section 1 and Section 3.9) we also provide results for receivers who are indifferent to the veracity of news stories, i.e. for a payoff structure $\pi_t>0$ and $\pi_f>0$.